 - (a) The relevant person or the case presenter may make a written application to the Admissions and Licensing Committee that the hearing be adjourned to a future date.
 Subject to regulation 6(7)(b) below, such application shall be considered at the outset of the hearing and the Admissions and Licensing Committee may in its absolute discretion agree to the application if it is of the view that it is justified in all the circumstances. - (b) Any such application made in advance of the hearing shall if reasonably practicable be considered by the Chairman, who may in his absolute discretion accede to it if he is of the view that it is justified in all the circumstances.
-If such application is refused by the Chairman, it shall be reconsidered at the outset of the hearing by the Admissions and Licensing Committee in accordance with regulation 6(7)(a) above.
-For the avoidance of doubt, the Chairman shall be entitled to participate in the reconsideration of the application, and the Chairman's written reasons for denying the application shall be provided to the Admissions and Licensing Committee. - (c) In advance of the hearing, at the outset of the hearing, or at any time during the hearing, the Chairman or the Admissions and Licensing Committee may direct that the case should be adjourned to an appropriate date. - (d) The Chairman or the Admissions and Licensing Committee may give such directions or impose such conditions as may be determined upon the grant of an adjournment, including one or more of the following: - (i) that the relevant person produce any necessary documents and supply any other information and explanations relevant to the matter in question, whether by attendance upon reasonable notice before the Admissions and Licensing Committee or otherwise: - (ii) that the relevant person allow any officer of the Association to enter his business premises on such notice (if any) as the Admissions and Licensing Committee may think appropriate and interview any employee of the relevant person;
+If such application is refused by the Chairman, it shall be reconsidered at the outset of the hearing by the

-- (iii) that the relevant person procure the attendance of any of his employees at specific premises, upon reasonable notice; - (iv) that any additional evidence be served by the relevant person or the Association by a specified date. - (e) The Chairman or the Admissions and Licensing Committee may (but need not) agree to or direct an adjournment where criminal or civil proceedings concerning the allegations to which the relevant person is a party are pending. - (f) Before making a decision, the Chairman or the Admissions and Licensing Committee as appropriate shall invite representations from the other party. - (g) The Chairman or the Admissions and Licensing Committee shall give written reasons for a decision to refuse or grant a request for an adjournment.
+- Admissions and Licensing Committee in accordance with regulation 6(7)(a) above.
+For the avoidance of doubt, the Chairman shall be entitled to participate in the reconsideration of the application, and the Chairman's written reasons for denying the application shall be provided to the Admissions and Licensing Committee. - (c) In advance of the hearing, at the outset of the hearing, or at any time during the hearing, the Chairman or the Admissions and Licensing Committee may direct that the case should be adjourned to an appropriate date. - (d) The Chairman or the Admissions and Licensing Committee may give such directions or impose such conditions as may be determined upon the grant of an adjournment, including one or more of the following: - (i) that the relevant person produce any necessary documents and supply any other information and explanations relevant to the matter in question, whether by attendance upon reasonable notice before the Admissions and Licensing Committee or otherwise: - (ii) that the relevant person allow any officer of the Association to enter his business premises on such notice (if any) as the Admissions and Licensing Committee may think appropriate and interview any employee of the relevant person; - (iii) that the relevant person procure the attendance of any of his employees at specific premises, upon reasonable notice; - (iv) that any additional evidence be served by the relevant person or the Association by a specified date. - (e) The Chairman or the Admissions and Licensing Committee may (but need not) agree to or direct an adjournment where criminal or civil proceedings concerning the allegations to which the relevant person is a party are pending. - (f) Before making a decision, the Chairman or the Admissions and Licensing Committee as appropriate shall invite representations from the other party. - (g) The Chairman or the Admissions and Licensing Committee shall give written reasons for a decision to refuse or grant a request for an adjournment. - (h) Where the hearing of the case has been adjourned, the Admissions and Licensing Committee may reconstitute itself as an Interim Orders Committee, for the purpose of deciding whether to make one or more of the orders set out in The Chartered Certified Accountants' Interim Orders Regulations, or vary or revoke the terms of an existing order. - (i) For the avoidance of doubt, where the relevant person has already been served with the documents listed in regulation 6(1) and/or 6(2), an adjournment does not give rise to a requirement to re-serve them either 28 days before the date set or at all; but the relevant person shall be notified of the time and place fixed for the adjourned hearing as soon as practicable.